gjohnson/bitcrunch/README.md

   - command-queue / promises for chaining (that works).
   - complex logic (and/or/and), kinda requires the promises.
-  - do we really need to hash values (for linear).
+  - do we really need to hash values?.
-  - max-size for linear
-  - linear NOT.
+  - NOT.
-  - linear XOR.
+  - XOR.
-  - more counter types (HLL, Bloom, etc).
+  - more counter types (Linear, HLL, Bloom, etc).

 ## attribution